MoonFlowww/Thot/docs/README.md

 ```
 To see the complete list of Optimizers, Losses or Regularizations and their parameters check [Optimizer](sub/optimizer/README.md), [Loss](sub/loss/README.md) and [Regularization](sub/regularization/README.md)

-If you want to use multiples or differents parameters over the network check [Local](sub/local/README.md)
+It is also possible to use multiples configurations over the network, check [Local](sub/local/README.md)
 ## Working with Data

 The `Thot::Data::Load` namespace includes ready-made loaders for popular datasets